-We receive many questions about medication to stop your milk supply, so we thought we deep dive into the topic and give you more information.
-Here our experts answer the most frequently asked questions related to taking tablets to cut off your milk supply.
+We receive many questions about medication to stop breastfeeding, so we thought we dive deep into the topic and give you more information.
+Here, our experts answer the most frequently asked questions related to taking tablets to cut off your milk supply.

 How can I make my breast milk dry up?

 The first thing you need to know is that breastmilk does not just dry up.
 Your production may decrease, but it takes years for breastmilk to completely disappear.
 When stopping breastfeeding, you have to make sure that breastmilk doesn’t accumulate in your breasts, as this creates pain or might lead to mastitis.

 When you are ready to stop breastfeeding, the best way is to do so by reducing the amount of milk you produce gradually; there is no other magical shortcut; no matter how old your baby is, you have to take it step by step.

 How can I make breast milk go away?